Portrait of Yangxin Wu

 About Me

-1. 🔭 Currently focused on Neural PDE Solvers.
+1. 🔭 Currently focused on world models.

-4. 🛠️ Tech Stack: Python, PyTorch.
+3. 🛠️ Tech Stack: Python, PyTorch.

 Download CV